How a Dietitian Can Help You Live Better with Rheumatoid Arthritis

 Did you know that as a person with rheumatoid arthritis (RA), you are considered to be at nutritional risk?

 When you live with a chronic illness, you will gradually build up a diverse health care team — including a dietitian or nutritionist.
 This team can help you stay as healthy as possible and avoid malnutrition.

 RA, nutrition, and deficiencies

 There are a number of reasons why you may experience poor nutrition.
 One factor is that chronic inflammation involves the production of certain proteins called cytokines.
 Two such cytokines, the tumor necrosis factor and interleukin-1, are known to increase your resting rate of metabolism and protein breakdown.

-A dietitian can take a look at your diet and make suggestions on changes that can give you a more balanced nutrition, as well as recommend supplements.
+A dietitian can review your diet and make suggestions on changes that can give you more balanced nutrition, as well as recommend supplements.
 Remember to inform your doctors of the supplements you take, as some may interact with medication.